 However, in grocery stores today, many foods and snacks are jam-packed with “bad carbs” that are refined and cause blood sugar spikes.
-Try to meet your daily value of carbohydrates (300g), but not by eating refined carbs like white bread; instead, stick with carbs found in nature, like sweet potatoes, beans, or old fashioned oats.
+Try to meet your daily value of carbohydrates (300g), but not by eating refined carbs like white bread; instead, stick with carbs found in nature, like sweet potatoes, beans, or old-fashioned oats.

 8. Dietary Fiber

 This section can tell you whether that carb is a good carb or a bad carb.
-For example, a food might have 20g of carbs, but 19g of fiber—making it only have one gram of “active” (bad) carbs.
+For example, a portion of food might have 20g of carbs, but 19g of fiber—making it only have one gram of “active” (bad) carbs.

-Fiber is essential in that it prevents those nasty blood sugar spikes, can help fend off disease, and can help you feel full, which stops you from overeating later in the day.
+Fiber is essential in that it prevents those nasty blood sugar spikes, can help fend off disease and can help you feel full, which stops you from overeating later in the day.
 Try to meet your dietary fiber requirement of at least 25g to 35g a day.

 Generally speaking, when reading a food label, you want to keep your sugar count low.
 There are some foods, like many fruits, that have sugar naturally; however, many processed foods may be jam-packed with sugar, which does nasty stuff to your body.

 That being said, be wary of “sugar-free” options, as they’re often filled with artificial sweeteners like aspartame, which can be even worse for you.